hazelnutcloud/eth-book/src/part-1-genesis/chapter-03-crowdsale-early-development.md

 - Detailed terms and conditions explained the experimental nature
 - Geographic restrictions excluded certain jurisdictions

-The foundation published extensive documentation explaining that ether was intended as a utility token for paying gas fees, not an investment vehicle.
-This framing would influence thousands of future token sales.
+The foundation published extensive documentation explaining that ether was intended as a utility token for paying gas fees, not an investment vehicle.[^6] This framing would influence thousands of future token sales.

 ### Technical Infrastructure